Discover your family history and research the local area in the Local and Family History library, located on the 2nd floor of Leeds Central Library.

 Where possible please supply an index reference from the Yorkshire BMD website.
 This will aid the search for the certificate.

-- Family History for Beginners
+Family History Workshops

 If you’re unable to visit the library, staff will answer quick enquiries received by email, letter or telephone free of charge.
 For more detailed research, a fee will apply (contact us to find out more).